aibyp/cloud-resume-portfolio/README.md

 Used for:

-- Hosting the downloadable Resume PDF
+- Resume PDF Hosting
-- Public object access configuration
+- Public Asset Storage

 ---